Whilst being your own boss has its upsides, one of the drawbacks is that it can be trickier to get a mortgage.

 No. There are currently no providers willing to lend if you're newly self-employed, and yet to complete your first year's company accounts.

-However, if you're coming up to your year end, get in touch.
+Otherwise, if you're coming up to your year end, get in touch.
 We can source you a competitive mortgage deal as soon as your accounts are submitted to HMRC.